Modern-Prometheus-AI/Neuroca/README.md

 - The open-source AI community
 - Contributors and early adopters

+## Author

+- **Justin Lietz** - *Initial work & Lead Developer*

 ## Contact

-For questions, feedback, or collaboration opportunities, please open an issue on this repository or contact the maintainers at [maintainers@neuroca.ai](mailto:maintainers@neuroca.ai).
+For questions, feedback, or collaboration opportunities, please open an issue on this repository or contact Justin Lietz.

 ---